blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/02-Basic-Komodo-API-Commands/01-RPC-Calls.rst

   getmininginfo

-Returns a json object containing mining-related information.
+The ``getmininginfo`` method returns a json object containing mining-related information.

 Response:

 ::

 	{
-	  "blocks"                 // (numeric)      the current block
+	  "blocks"                (numeric)      the current block
-	  "currentblocksize"       // (numeric)      the last block size "currentblocktx"         // (numeric)      the last block transaction "difficulty"             // (numeric)      the current difficulty
+	  "currentblocksize"      (numeric)      the last block size
-	  "errors": "..."          // (string)       current errors
+	  "currentblocktx"        (numeric)      the last block transaction
-	  "generate"               // (boolean)      if the generation is on or off (see ===links=== getgenerate or setgenerate calls)
+	  "difficulty"            (numeric)      the current difficulty
-	  "genproclimit"           // (numeric)      the processor limit for generation; -1 if no generation (see ===links=== getgenerate or setgenerate calls)
+	  "errors": "..."         (string)       current errors
-	  "localsolps"             // (numeric)      the average local solution rate (solutions per second) since this node was started
+	  "generate"              (boolean)      if the generation is on or off (see ===links=== getgenerate or setgenerate calls) "genproclimit"          (numeric)      the processor limit for generation; -1 if no generation (see ===links=== getgenerate or setgenerate calls)
-	  "networksolps"           // (numeric)      the estimated network solution rate (solutions per second) "pooledtx": n            // (numeric)      the size of the mem pool "testnet"                // (boolean)      if using testnet or not "chain"                  // (string)       current network name as defined in BIP70 (main, test, regtest) }
+	  "localsolps"            (numeric)      the average local solution rate (solutions per second) since this node was started "networksolps"          (numeric)      the estimated network solution rate (solutions per second) "pooledtx": n           (numeric)      the size of the mem pool "testnet"               (boolean)      if using testnet or not "chain"                 (string)       current network name as defined in BIP70 (main, test, regtest) }

 Examples: